 In many patients, the membrane is minimal and has only a limited impact on vision, therefore, no treatment is needed.
-However, in some people, the membrane can be large causing significant visual disturbance making it difficult to carry out daily activities as driving or reading.
+However, in some people, the membrane can be large causing significant visual disturbance making it difficult to carry out daily activities such as driving or reading.
 In such cases, the doctor may consider a treatment which is surgery to remove the membrane.
-Eye drops or stronger glasses will not help
+Eye drops or stronger glasses will not help.

 The surgery is called “vitrectomy” which involves removing the gel inside the eye using very small instruments.
-Then the membrane is peeled off the retina with the aid of a fine micro-forceps.
+Then the membrane is peeled off the retina with the aid of fine micro-forceps.

 Vitrectomy surgery is performed with the aid of local anaesthetic (small injection of anaesthetic solution around the eye) as a day surgery.
 Your eye will be numbed and you will not feel any pain, although you may feel some pressure sensation during the surgery.
 The surgery often takes about 45 minutes.
 The surgery is often combined with cataract surgery if you have a cataract.

 Mr Ellabban will discuss with you the details of the surgery and advise you about the procedure.

 Should I have the surgery for my epiretinal membrane?